davidvancl/reader-connector/README.md

 ### Content worker

 Script included in individual pages opened in the browser.
 Sets up interception of messages coming from background worker.
-If a message arrives from a websocket, it will automatically call (console.log) with scanned code.
+If a message arrives from a websocket, it will automatically call (window.Signals.publish) with scanned code.

+Data is passed to the page using publish and subscribe methods from the library [pubsub-js](https://www.npmjs.com/package/pubsub-js).
+Just set Signals to Window globally and subscribe to the 'code_received' topic anywhere in the app. e.g. [example](ReaderSimpleWeb/src/App.tsx) (Signals events defined in Signal.ts)

 ## :hammer: Builds, releases and others